gklyne/annalist/documents/installing-annalist.md

 The installation instructions below can then be used to update an Annalist software installation, except that step 2 may be skipped if re-using an existing virtual environment.

-The annalist user database will need to be initialized or migrated:
+The annalist user database may need to be initialized or migrated:

     annalist-manager initialize [ CONFIG ]